getsolus/help-center-docs/docs/user/quick-start/software-center/index.md

 # Software Center

-You can install software ranging from Google Chrome to LibreOffice, as well as updating software, via our Software Center.
+You can install software ranging from Google Chrome to LibreOffice, as well as update software, via our Software Center.

 ![Software Center](solus-sc.jpg)